homebysix/misc/README.md

 misc
 ====

-General catch-all for things that doesn't fit into other projects.
+General catch-all for things that doesn't fit into other projects, including various presentations and demos I've given.